Valdivian coast reserve.

 Conserving Critical Lands and Waters Around the World

-The Nature Conservancy works across the globe on conservation strategies ranging from protection of critical lands and waters to building and supporting resilient and sustainable conservation economies.
-In the face of a rapidly changing climate, the Conservancy recognizes the urgency to accelerate conservation in key regions and habitats with global ecological relevance.
+The Nature Conservancy (TNC) works across the globe on conservation strategies ranging from protection of critical lands and waters to building and supporting resilient and sustainable conservation economies.
+In the face of a rapidly changing climate, TNC recognizes the urgency to accelerate conservation in key regions and habitats with global ecological relevance.

-To advance the Conservancy's mission, and improve the quality of lands and waters that populations around the world depend on, the Conservancy and BHP are working together on significant projects in Australia and Chile.
+To advance the TNC's mission and improve the quality of lands and waters that populations around the world depend on, TNC and BHP are working together on significant projects in Canada and Chile.

 Chile